jupyter/docker-stacks/docs/using/recipes.md

     apt-get clean && rm -rf /var/lib/apt/lists/* && \
 # Remove the example hadoop configs and replace
 # with those for our cluster.
-# Alternatively this could be mounted as a volume
+# Alternatively, this could be mounted as a volume
     rm -f /usr/local/hadoop-2.7.3/etc/hadoop/*

 # Download this from ambari / cloudera manager and copy here